chbmckie/RailPy/README.md

 # RailPy

-A python program designed to provide details on the next train departing any Network Rail or RTT Enabled Railway Station in the UK.
+RailPy is a python program designed to provide details on the next train departing any Network Rail or RTT Enabled Railway Station in the UK.

 # Installation